microsoft/EdgeML/Algorithms/index.md

 The algorithms that are part of EdgeML are written in Tensorflow and PyTorch for Python.
 They are hosted on [GitHub](https://github.com/Microsoft/EdgeML/).
 Additionally, the repository also provides fast and scalable C++ implementations of Bonsai and ProtoNN.

-Usecases:
+The common usecases are as follows:

-- **Bonsai** & **ProtoNN**: Can be used for traditional machine learning tasks with pre-computed features like gesture recongition ([Gesturepod](https://microsoft.github.io/EdgeML/Projects/GesturePod/instructable.html)), activity detection, image classification.
+- **Bonsai** or **ProtoNN**: Can be used for traditional machine learning tasks with pre-computed features like gesture recongition ([Gesturepod](https://microsoft.github.io/EdgeML/Projects/GesturePod/instructable.html)), activity detection, image classification.
 They can also be used to replace bulky traditonal classifiers like fully connected layers, RBF-SVMs etc., in ML pipleines.
 - **EMI-RNN** & **FastGRNN**: These complementary techniques can be applied on time-series classification tasks which require the models to learn new feature representations such as wakeword detection ([Key-word spotting](https://microsoft.github.io/EdgeML/Projects/WakeWord/instructable.html)), sentiment classification, activity recognition.
 FastGRNN can be used as a cheaper alternative to LSTM and GRU in deep learning pipleines while EMI-RNN provides framework for computational savings using multi-instance learning.
 - **SeeDot**: